Partner Institutions

 Pontificia Universidad Católica de Chile (PUC)

-Pontificia Universidad Católica de Chile (PUC) is a private university, one of the most prestigious and recognized educational institutions in Latin America.
-Scattered among four campuses, UC’s 18 faculties specialize in various areas of the sciences, arts, and humanities, contributing research in social sciences, natural sciences, health, economics, agriculture, philosophy, theology, and arts and letters.
-Highly ranked in Economics and Mathematics, UC is known for its exceptional, first-rate education with an emphasis on tradition.
+With approximately 29,000 undergraduates, PUC (or ‘La Católica) 18 faculties are scattered among four campuses throughout Santiago, and specialize in various areas of the sciences, arts, and humanities, also making significant contributions to research in social sciences, natural sciences, health, economics, agriculture, philosophy, theology, and arts and letters.
+Highly ranked in Economics and Mathematics, UC is known for its exceptional, first-rate education and is consistently ranked among the top-10 best institutions in Latin America.

 Universidad Diego Portales (UDP)